puppetlabs-toy-chest/wash/docs/external_plugins/README.md

 2. Write the [plugin script](plugin_script.md).
 This is the script that Wash will shell out to whenever it needs to invoke an action on a specific entry within your plugin.

-3. Add the plugin to the (configurable) `plugins.yaml` file by specifying its name and path to the plugin script.
+3. Add the plugin to the (configurable) `plugins.yaml` file by specifying a path to the plugin script.
+The name will be determined by invoking the script with the `init` action.
 An example `plugins.yaml` file is shown below:

     ```
-    - name: 'external-aws'
-      script: '/Users/enis.inan/wash/external-plugins/external-aws.rb'
+    - script: '/Users/enis.inan/wash/external-plugins/external-aws.rb'

-    - name: 'network'
-      script: '/Users/enis.inan/wash/external-plugins/network.sh'
+    - script: '/Users/enis.inan/wash/external-plugins/network.sh'
     ```
 4. Start the Wash server to see your plugin in action.